How to Enrol

 International Student Enrolment Event

-All international students must attend our International Enrolment Event to complete enrolment, provide relevant immigration documentation and collect their Biometric Residence Permit (BRP) if required.
-There will also be an opportunity to pay or discuss your fees, meet our student support team and collect your student ID card.
+All international students must attend our International Enrolment Event to complete enrolment.
+This is where we will carry out passport and visa checks.
+There will also be an opportunity to discuss your tuition fee payments, ask our team any questions you might have, and collect your NTU Student Card.

 Returning students